Who doesn’t love a little adventure! Any travel that is physically challenging and may take you to places off the beaten path is adventurous.

 - Negotiate the taxi fare before you get in.
 Research in advance the distance and duration of the ride from the airport to your final destination, so you don’t become a victim of taxi fraud.

-- If something doesn’t feel right, don’t do it.
+- If something doesn’t feel right, don’t do it, don’t say ‘yes’, and don’t agree.

 - Keep your identification documents in different places.
-Don’t forget to have scanned/digital copies.
+Don’t forget to have backup digital copies.

 - Stay in public places, especially at night.

 - Safety is everything!
-If you stay out late, take a taxi.
+If you stay out late, take a taxi or Uber.

 - Avoid looking like a tourist.
 Walk purposefully and exude confidence.
 Try to check all the maps and schedules before leaving your hotel, train or tourist office.